Using Formative Assessment Data to Guide Learning

 Formative assessment data is not just numbers

-Use formative assessment data to help plan for change
+Use formative instruction to help plan for change

 Integrating formative assessment techniques into classroom instruction is one of the most beneficial things that a teacher can do to meet the varied needs of his/her learners.
-The techniques listed above can create transformative changes within a classroom who is working to meet the diverse needs of their learners.
-The information gathered from the formative assessment process helps to not only shed light on students’ successes and possible gaps, but also helps to ensure that a teacher is teaching the right concepts at the right time.
+The techniques listed above can create transformative changes within a classroom that is working to meet the diverse needs of its learners.
+The information gathered from the formative assessment process helps to not only shed light on students’ successes and possible gaps but also helps to ensure that a teacher is teaching the right concepts at the right time.

 Black, P. and D. William.
 “Assessment and Classroom Learning.”
 Assessment in Education, 5:1, March 1998, p.12.